BiTinerary/PersonalAPI/readme.md

 ## Overview
 Run while loop on Orangepi or equivalent SBC.
 Scan inbox of email. `if unread.message.exists? from: myphonenumber@mymetropcs.com` trigger respective linux command.
 Mark unread.message as read.
 Delete message.
+In other words, I send SMS to personal email.
+SBC detects it and fires off local bash/ruby/python script.
+Some of which do local things like shutdown any/all/specific computers.
+Returns API call, the world is your oyster.

+## Why?
+Basically a minimal IOT interface.
+That is as secure as your email and/or LAN.
+Triggered from what is essentially a text/SMS based CLI.

 **Some ideas:**
-I send SMS to personal email.
-SBC detects it. `If` content of message contains 'ipman', then `curl icanhazip.com` and send SMS with response.
+If content of message contains 'ipman', then `curl icanhazip.com` and send SMS with response.
 If content == 'weather'` send weatherunderground api response.
 If command detected from stranger number, send response after authentication on personal device.
 If command detected == `blackout` run mass shutdown/kill command on devices.